aleksa07/Monochrome-Cordova-Android-Wrapper/README.md

 ## Disclaimer
 This is an unofficial wrapper and is not affiliated with or endorsed by monochrome.tf.

-(Writtem By a LLM P.S("I got lazy okay its 1:42 am as of writing this"))
+(Written By a LLM.
+P.S("I got lazy okay its 1:42 am as of writing this"))